roboltz/Cassettify/README.md

 ```console
 .venv\Scripts\activate
 ```
-You should now see (.venv) to the far right of the console prefixing the path.
+You should now see (.venv) to the far left of the console prefixing the path.

 5. Make sure pip is updated:
 ```console
 py -m pip install --upgrade pip
 ```
 6. Install all required libraries from the requirements.txt file:
 ```console
 py -m pip install -r requirements.txt
 ```
+7. Read the important_note.txt file in the "extra" folder and follow the instructions on there.

-7. You can either:
+8. You can either:
 Run python through the Run.py file:
 ```console
 py Run.py